Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/harrier-2024.md

 # Level 3: Built for Speed
 You gain the following benefits.

 **Speed Increase.** Your walking speed is increased by 5 feet.
-Your walking speed increases by an additional 5 feet when your reach level 7, level 11, and level 15.
+Your walking speed increases by an additional 5 feet when your reach Ranger level 11.

 **Expeditious Runner.** When you cast [[Expeditious Retreat]], it doesn't require your concentration.